Common Third Trimester Conditions (Including Appetite Changes)

 The third trimester is dedicated to intensive fetal growth.
 Your baby will gain weight quickly during this period.
 In the final month, the heart, muscles, and bones are completely developed and essential lung and brain development finishes development.

 As you approach the birth of your baby, which is considered full-term between 39 to 40 weeks, it's normal to feel equal measures of excitement and apprehension.
 If this is your first pregnancy, you're entering the great unknown.
 You may find your thoughts filled with worries about whether your baby is all right and dread about what you'll experience during labor.
 If you've participated in childbirth classes and have a strong partnership with your doctor or midwife, some of that anxiety will be alleviated.

 As you prepare for labor and birth, the key is to be as physically and mentally prepared as possible.
 If you had a healthy weight prior to pregnancy, continue to gain about one-half to one pound per week during the second and third trimester for optimal fetal growth and development.

 Lack of Appetite

-Sluggish metabolism, often triggered by eating the wrong foods for your blood type, leads to an accumulation of extracellular water, which, in turn, causes edema.
-Edema in pregnancy is caused by hormone-induced sodium retention.
+Sluggish metabolism leads to an accumulation of extra fluid in the body tissues, which, in turn, causes edema.
+Edema in pregnancy may be caused by hormone-induced sodium retention, too much caffeine intake, heat, increased activity, or prolonged standing.
 Mild swelling, especially in your legs and feet, is typical and alone should not be considered alarming.